interphased/basic-html-project-scaffolding/README.md

 Basic HTML project scaffolding with Gulp, Bower, &amp; LESS.

 ## Overview
 This project helps speed up the process of setting up a simple HTML project.
 It creates a maintainable directory structure in addition to configuring Gulp and Bower - and that's basically it.
 The project is intentionally bare so you can do whatever you want.
-By default it uses LESS but you can easily replace it with SASS or whatever you want.
+By default it uses LESS but you can easily replace it with SASS, Stylus, etc...

 ## Project Tree
 ```